 Applicants with international credentials must have the equivalent to the required U.S. degree(s) and must submit an official course-by-course evaluation from an approved agency.

 Applicants who will be attending on an F-1 Visa must also complete all additional required documents for international students.

 Applications are reviewed after receipt of all required documents.
-Individuals who meet all admission criteria may be invited for an interview.
-Upon completion of the interview, the Admissions Committee makes a decision about acceptance to the program.
+The Admissions Committee reviews the applications of individuals who meet all admission criteria and determines those applicants selected for interviews.
+Upon completion of the PsyD interviews, the Admissions Committee determines the candidates accepted to the program.